yk7333/yk7333.github.io/_pages/about.md

 - 2024.4 The work "BATON: Aligning Text-to-Audio Model with Human Preference Feedback" is accepted by IJCAI 2024.

 - 2024.2 The paper "Using Human Feedback to Fine-tune Diffusion Models without Any Reward Model" is accepted by CVPR 2024.

-- 2024.2 The work "BATON: Aligning Text-to-Audio Model with Human Preference Feedback" is on [Arxiv](https://arxiv.org/abs/2402.00744).

 - 2024.1 My work "Exploration and Anti-Exploration with Distributional Random Network Distillation" is on [Arxiv](https://arxiv.org/abs/2401.09750).